 |

-Sumitomo Industries outbid the Mitsui group for an Ikenga gyroplane to represent their company at Japan's first sports recreation airshow.
-A goal was to determine the marketability of a sports gyroplane in Japan and the potential for an airpark on Sumitomo property.
-Both gyroplanes were powered by 95 horsepower Suzuki 550 two-stroke motors and flew twenty-four foot aluminium rotors.
-The five-gallon seat tanks, joy stick control systems, and rotor heads were supplied by Ken Brock manufacturing.
-This fully instrumented tall tail design also featured a horizontal stabilizer on the thrust line for increased stability in pitch, disc brakes on the main wheels for ground steering control and three blade ground adjustable propellers.
-The Ikenga Cygnus 21P2 is presently featured in the G-WIZ science and technology children's museum in Sarasota, Florida. |
+The Ikenga Cygnus 21P/2 is the second of two autogiro aircraft commissioned by Sumitomo Heavy Industries, Inc. This P/2 aircraft is sister ship to the Cygnus 21P/1, both of which were developed in Santa Fe, NM as kit built recreational aircraft.
+The P/1 autogiro was shipped to Asia for debute at the Sky Sports Japan Airshow in November 1989, held at the Honda Airport in Ikegawa, Japan.
+The P/1 was assembled prior to the airshow at Sumitomo Heavy Industries Yokohma facility by Richard Bentley, David Gittens, and Sumitomo staff.
+Sumitomo Industries outbid the Mitsui Group in commissioning an Ikenga autogiro to represent their company at Japan's first sports recreation airshow.
+A goal of the project was to determine the feasibility and marketability of a kit-built SHI/Ikenga autogiro in Japan and also to explor the potential for a recreational airpark on Sumitomo property.
+Both Ikenga Cygnus 21/P models are powered by 95 horsepower Suzuki 530 two-stroke water-cooled motors and fly twenty-three foot diameter rotors.
+The five-gallon seat tank, joy stick control system, and rotor heads were fabricated by Ken Brock manufacturing.
+This fully instrumented tall tail design also featured a horizontal stabilizer on the thrust line for increased stability in pitch, disc brakes on the main wheels for ground steering control, and three-blade ground adjustable propellers designed by Precision Propellers.
+The Ikenga Cygnus 21P2 is a feature of G-WIZ Science and Technology Museum in Sarasota, Florida for almost a decade. |